 But I missed two opportunities - 1) to more precisely control the release point;, and 2) to change the nature of the diminuendo those 4 instruments started in the previous measure (sorry - I should have included that measure in the examples).

 First, brass players will tend to hold a dotted half note in this context to the downbeat of the next bar; but the harmony changes there and I don't want them doing that.
 Better to write it then explain it in rehearsal.

 Second, the previous measure has a sforzando piano attack on the down beat for those voices with a diminuendo to piano.
 To me, that's a little shocking for the context so I wrote it as a sforzando with a diminuendo, now over 2 measures to pp. This designs the release and provides a more stretched out dynamic motion in those voices.
 I like it.

-- I biffed – it happens.
-In measures 50 and 51, I broke up a little eighth note line in the alto register – not to make it easier to play, but to add a little richness and interest in the 2 horn parts.
+I biffed - it happens.
+In measures 50 and 51, I broke up the little eighth note line in the alto register - not to make it easier to play, but to add a little richness and interest in the 2 horn parts.
 In measure 51, I had originally written the final 2 eighth notes for horn 2 with a rest on beat 2.
 What I should have done is written below.